voinik/typedKnexBugTest/README.md

+# There are 2 bugs described here, each has its own bug report

+## Bug 1: Long query names result in trimming

 To get it to work you'll need a postgres database and a .env file containing: `PG_USER`, `PG_PASS` and `PG_DBNAME`.

 Then: